Antianginals are drugs used to treat angina. They’re classified by how they reduce myocardial oxygen demand and/or improve oxygen supply.

 Class IV or calcium channel blockers: They include verapamil (Verelan, Calan) and diltiazem (Cardizem, Tiazac).
 Adverse effects include hypotension, edema, constipation, headache and atrioventricular or AV conduction block.

-Lipids are fatty substances present in blood, fat cells and cell membranes.
-Liver plays a major role in lipid metabolism.
+Lipids are fatty substances found in blood, fat cells, and cell membranes.
+The liver plays a major role in lipid metabolism.
 Cholesterol and triglycerides are types of lipids.
-Elevation of cholesterol and/or triglyceride levels are associated with cardiovascular and pancreatic diseases.
-There are several classes of lipid lowering drugs, statins are the most commonly used ones.

 Fibrates: They decrease triglyceride levels.
 Examples include gemfibrozil (Lopid), fenofibrate (Lofibra, Antara) and fenofibric acid (Fibricor).
 Adverse effects include muscle pain and gallstones.